-Winter minimums are expected to increase faster than seasonal averages or maximums, which will be detrimental to crops that require a certain number of chilling hours below 45 degrees F. Most fruit and nut trees require a threshold of chilling hours to break dormancy, achieve simultaneous flowering and pollination, and achieve predictable high-quality crop yields.
-Furthermore, chilling hours may be a better predictor of yields than growing season temperatures (Lobell and Field 2009, Pathak et al. 2018).
+Winter minimums are expected to increase faster than seasonal averages or maximums, which will be detrimental to crops that require a certain number of chilling hours below 45°F. Most fruit and nut trees require a threshold of chilling hours to break dormancy, achieve simultaneous flowering and pollination, and maintain predictable high-quality yields.
+Chilling hours may better predict yields than growing season temperatures (Lobell and Field 2009, Pathak et al. 2018).

 Annual accumulation of winter chill hours in California has already decreased (Baldocchi and Wong 2008).
-By 2050, it is suggested that the Delta may have 550-650 chilling hours, which is suitable for almond, fig, olive, persimmon, pomegranate, chestnut, pecan, and quince trees, but not pear, cherry, apple, apricot, kiwifruit, peach, nectarine, plum, or walnut trees (Luedling et al. 2009).
-By 2100, the Delta is not likely to have sufficient chilling hours to ensure viability of many orchards and is projected to range from 250-400 chilling hours.
-Therefore, by 2100, the remaining fruit and nut trees that may be viable in the Delta are almond, fig, olive, persimmon, and pomegranate trees (Luedling et al. 2009).
+By 2050, it is suggested that the Delta may have 550 to 650 chilling hours, which is suitable for almond, fig, olive, persimmon, pomegranate, chestnut, pecan, and quince trees, but not pear, cherry, apple, apricot, kiwifruit, peach, nectarine, plum, or walnut trees (Luedeling et al. 2009).
+By 2100, the Delta is not likely to have sufficient chilling hours to ensure viability of many orchards and is projected to range from 250 to 400 chilling hours.
+Therefore, by 2100, the remaining fruit and nut trees that may be viable in the Delta are almond, fig, olive, persimmon, and pomegranate trees (Ibid).
 Given long lead times, farming may able to adapt with crop choices that reflect climate change predictions.

-Warmer winters will also decrease the occurrence of tule fog, a thick wintertime ground fog which farmers historically relied on to limit evapotranspiration in November to March (Gray et al. 2019).
-Tule fog is also important in helping provide the necessary winter chill that fruit and nut trees require (Gray et al., 2019).
+Warmer winters will decrease the occurrence of tule fog, a thick wintertime ground fog which farmers historically relied on to limit evapotranspiration November to March (Gray et al. 2019).
+Tule fog is also a critical factor in winter chill that fruit trees require in the Central Valley (Ibid).

-A summary of anticipated climate change impacts (as predicted for the greater Central Valley, which is anticipated to be about 2°F higher than the Delta) on current Delta crops, largely driven by temperature, is illustrated below in Table 2.1 and Figure 2.1.
+A summary of anticipated climate change impacts (as predicted for the greater Central Valley, which is anticipated to be about 2°F higher than the Delta) on current Delta crops, largely driven by temperature, is illustrated below in Table 2 and Figure 3.